-Last week, Planned Parenthood and EMW Women’s Surgical Center, the only two abortion providers that remain in Kentucky, ceased operations and launched lawsuits against the new law House Bill 3, which went into effect immediately after state lawmakers overrode Gov. Andy Beshear’s veto of the piece of legislation.
+Last week, Planned Parenthood and EMW Women’s Surgical Center, the only two abortion providers that remain in Kentucky, ceased operations and launched lawsuits against the new law, which went into effect immediately after state lawmakers overrode Gov. Andy Beshear’s veto of House Bill 3.

 The clinics shut down because they said it was impossible to comply with the new law given the new procedural and reporting requirements.

 The temporary order blocking the law means the Commonwealth’s providers, both of which are both located in Louisville, will be able to resume offering abortions.

 “We’re grateful for the temporary restraining order restricting this egregious abortion ban from continuing to block a constitutionally protected right to basic care,” said Rebecca Gibron, CEO of Planned Parenthood Great Northwest.
 “This is a win, but it is only the first step.
 We’re prepared to fight for our patients’ right to basic health in court and to continue doing everything in our power in ensure abortion access is permanently secured in Kentucky.”